MSorkun/qa-takehome-linq/postman-notes.md

   }

+- **Findings and Concerns**
-### The API accepted the POST without any authentication and returned detailed contact data in the response.
+The API accepted the POST without any authentication and returned detailed contact data in the response.
-### This endpoint allows modification of user data without verification.
+It would be beneficial to require authentication when sharing contact cards with a user.

 ---